Prepare to indulge your taste buds with the ultimate culinary treat as we delve into the delectable and diverse world of Belgian cuisine.

 Regional differences in Belgian cuisine

 In addition to regional differences in Belgian cuisine, the country also has a plethora of dishes that are specific to certain areas.
 Take, for instance, the couque biscuit from Dinant, the tarte al d’jote from Nivelles, and of course, the waffles from Liège and Brussels.
-That said, despite the existence of well-known food origins, many of these dishes can be found throughout the whole country.
+That said, despite the existence of well-known food origins, you will find many of these dishes throughout the whole country.

 Traditional dishes from Flanders